-The Marigold mine (Marigold or the Property) is located in Humboldt County, Nevada, U.S. and is directly owned by Marigold Mining Company (MMC), a wholly-owned (100%) subsidiary of SSR Mining Inc. (SSR).
+The Property is located in Humboldt County, Nevada, U.S. and is directly owned by Marigold Mining Company (MMC), a wholly-owned (100%) subsidiary of SSR.

 SSR is a gold mining company with four producing assets located in the USA, Turkey, Canada, and Argentina, and with development and exploration assets in the USA, Turkey, Mexico, Peru, and Canada.
 SSR is listed on the NASDAQ (NASDAQ:SSRM), the Toronto Stock Exchange (TSX:SSRM), and on the Australian Stock Exchange (ASX:SSR)